josecostamc/OML_bank_project/README.md

 Using FastAPI framework was created an API that allows to make predictions using the @champion model available in MLflow.
 The API loads the model from the MLflow server and exposes three endpoints, one to make predictions based on a given input, one to get the parameters of the model and another one to get the model metrics.

-To use the API Docker image available in this repository you should add the service shown below to the docker-compose.yaml file used for the MLflow tracking server.
+To use the API Docker image available in this repository you need to add the service shown below to the docker-compose.yaml file used for the MLflow tracking server.
 It is important to note that, in order to make predicitons the MLflow server should be running.

 <pre><code>services:
   lending-prediction-service: